 Our Research Facilities

-ARIES PhD students will have access to a truly exceptional range of research facilities and experienced users across a diverse spectrum of the environmental sciences.
+ARIES PGRs will have access to a truly exceptional range of research facilities and experienced users across a diverse spectrum of the environmental sciences.
 Many of the ARIES Partners’ facilities provide important national or international capability, and many are formally UKAS ISO accredited, serving the complete range of academic, societal and business end-users.

 British Antarctic Survey